Get exclusive healthy living offers and guides

-When you’re claiming, insurers may no longer send your end-of-financial-year private health insurance statement directly to you.
-If you do your tax online or through an accountant, the information should be pre-filled on your tax return.
+When it comes to tax time, insurers may no longer send your end-of-financial-year private health insurance statement directly to you.
+If you do your tax online or through an agent, the information should be pre-filled on your tax return.
 If not, just contact your health insurer so that you can get a private health insurance statement and fill in all the relevant details.

 If you need to complete a tax return, you can get the tax claim code and health insurance benefit codes below.